 - Remove the filter and tilt it toward the light.
 If you can’t see light through it, replace it.

 - Insert the new filter with the arrow pointing toward the furnace to avoid damage.

-Flat filters need to be replaced every month, while pleated filters should last around three months.
-You could also use a washable filter that will work for about 10 years.
+Flat filters need to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you could have to put in a new filter more often.

 To make the process smoother in the future, use a permanent pen on your heating system outside or ductwork to show the airflow direction and filter size.